-In addition, through an agreement with the local "Lycée Technique", Dietsmann Gabon hosts at least two trainees per year and the Dietsmann Gabon HR Manager is involved in the end of year examination.
+In addition, through an agreement with the local "Lycée Technique", Dietsmann Gabon hosts at least three trainees per year and the Dietsmann Gabon HR Manager is involved in the end of year examination.
 Depending on the available work load Dietsmann also hosts one or two trainees from the local business school.
 On average 10 short-term placement trainees (less than two months) are hosted each year.
 When the opportunity is available some of the trainees hosted are hired.
-In 2014 two trainees were hired.
+In 2015 five trainees were hired.
+Dietsmann Gabon is also deeply involved in a partnership with the CSP (Centre de Spécialisation Professionnelle of Port- Gentil).
+Each year a dozen students are selected for this training.
+The diploma they receive if they successfully complete the courses ensures them a good opportunity to start a career in the local industry.